aerjay/algal-blooms/README.md

 ## Next Steps
 #### Back End
 - [ ] Access to the MODIS-Aqua product to
-- [ ] Training a boosted regression tree model for correlating hyperspectral images to key growth variables such as nitrogen and phosphorus concentration, surface temperature, and surface irradiance.
+- [ ] Training a boosted regression tree (BRT) model for correlating hyperspectral images to key growth variables [6]
   - MacDougall et al. (2018) has shown that LAI, EVI, GEMI, and GVI indices may be correlated to nitrogen content with R<sup>2</sup> = 0.7
+  - ARIMA models may be used to project measured variables forward in time as inputs to the BRT
   - Due to the inherent uncertainty in model inputs (estimated from satellite spectral measurements) and the model uncertainty due to the data resolution, an ensemble approach should be applied to the forecast by applying perturbations to model inputs as well as the model weights.
 The resultant Monte Carlo output may then be used as a probabalistic forecast.

 #### Front End